cloudmesh-community/book/chapters/devops/devops-iac.md

 "but it works on my machine" kind of errors that are difficult to trace.
 According to [@WhatisIaC002]

-> "IaC guarantees Idempotence -- known/predictable end state --  irrespective of starting
+> IaC guarantees Idempotence -- known/predictable end state --  irrespective of starting
 > state.
 Idempotency is achieved by either automatically configuring an
 > existing target or by discarding the existing target and recreating a
-> fresh environment."
+> fresh environment.